 8 Week Mindfulness Based Living Courses

-With Nan Lutz in Parkhurst
+With Nan Lutz (NOW ONLINE LIVE)

-Secular, experiential Mindfulness meditation and Compassion eight-session courses
+Secular, experiential Mindfulness meditation and Compassion eight-session courses.

 These Mindfulness meditation and Compassion courses 20 hour courses are secular (non-religious) and includes eight weekly (two-hour) tutorial sessions with an experienced mindfulness practitioner.
 It includes personal instruction and guided mindfulness practices, detailed course notes and guided journaling.
-It also includes the mindfulness app of guided mindfulness practices (for ease of practicing download on your phone)
+It also includes the mindfulness app of guided mindfulness practices (for ease of practicing download on your phone).

 Plus, in response to requests, we’ve now added an additional 4 hours (valued at R1,100):